Homemade Italian Meatballs

 Gluten-Free Italian Meatballs

-This is an easy recipe for large, delicious Italian Meatballs cooked in a flavorful sauce!
+This is an easy recipe for large, delicious Italian meatballs cooked in a flavorful sauce!
 Perfect for serving over gluten-free pasta or in a meatball sandwich.

 Prep: 15 minutes